Neepurna/FrontEnd_Assignment02/README.md

 - **Name:** Neepurna Baral
 - **Student ID:** 101586698
 - **Course:** Front End Development
-- **Assignment:** 01
+- **Assignment:** 02

 ## Project Description
-This project implements a basic calculator using JavaScript, React, and modern CSS.
-The calculator supports fundamental arithmetic operations including:
-- Addition
-- Subtraction
-- Multiplication
-- Division
+The project involves:
+- Setting up a React environment.
+- Creating and styling a basic React component.
+- Developing a reusable "Greeter" component and integrating it into the main application.

 ## Setup Instructions